michaelrsweet/mmd/mmdutil.md

 Because **mmdutil** supports non-HTML output formats, embedded HTML is explicitly *not* supported.

+**mmdutil** reads a list of markdown files and/or from the standard input if the filename "-" is specified.

 If no output file is specified using the "-o" option, **mmdutil** sends the generated document to the standard output.